 The National Commission for State Regulation in the Spheres of Energy and Utilities (NCRECU) announced a planned update of tariffs for water supply and sewerage.
 The increase in tariffs is explained by long-term underfunding of water utilities, which also deepened as a result of the full-scale war in Ukraine.

 “Today, consumer debts for services in the field of water supply and sanitation exceed 8.5 billion, enterprises’ debts for electrical energy also already reach almost 8 billion hryvnia.
-In general, losses from the war in the water supply and sanitation sector are currently tentatively calculated at more than $7 billion,” Natalya Khotsyanovskaya, director of the Department of Public Utilities of the Ministry of Infrastructure, recently said.
+In general, losses from the war in the water supply and sanitation sector today are tentatively calculated at more than $7 billion,” Natalya Khotsyanovskaya, director of the Department of Public Utilities of the Ministry of Infrastructure, recently said.

 It was planned to review the cost of drainage and water supply last year, but as a result of a loud outcry, the matter was postponed “for later.”
 But in 2024, the problems of water utilities have not disappeared: rising electricity tariffs, consumer debt, increasing the minimum wage.
 Therefore, local water utilities are planning a two-stage increase in water prices.